-Note - In determining this threshold, reference can be made to the "Survey Report on the Financial Reserves of Social Service Agencies" and the own circumstances of the NGOs.
+Note - In determining this threshold, reference can be made to the "Survey on Financial Reserves of Social Agencies" report published by HKCSS in 2019, and the own circumstances of the NGOs.

-2.1.4 The minimum amount of the operating reserve target will be determined each year after approval of the annual budget by the Finance Committee ("FC") / Board.

-2.2 Other Reserve Funds
+- 2.1.4 The minimum amount of the operating reserve target will be determined each year after approval of the annual budget by the Finance Committee ("FC") /Board. - 2.2 Other Reserve Funds